HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The control flow instructions are divided into unconditional and conditional branch type instructions.
 The unconditional branch type instructions allow in addition to alter the control flow and to save the return point to a general register.
 A subroutine call would for example compute the target branch address and store this address + 4 in that register.
 Upon subroutine return, there is a branch instruction using this value to return via a general register content.

 The **B** instruction is the unconditional IA-relative branch instruction within a program segment.
 It adds a signed offset to the current instruction address.
 Additionally the instruction saves a return link in a general register.
-The **BR** instruction behaves similar to the **B**, except that a general register contains the instruction address relative offset.
+The **BR** instruction behaves similar to the B instruction, except that a general register contains the instruction address relative offset.

 The **BV** is an unconditional branch instruction using the segment base relative addressing mode.
 The branch address for the BV instruction is the segment relative offset computed using a segment relative base stored in a general register, adding a signed offset from another general register.

-The **BE** and **BVE** instruction are the inter-segment branches.
-The **BE** instruction branches to a segment absolute address encoded in the segment and an offset stored in a general register.
+The **BE** and **BVE** instruction are the inter segment branches.
+The BE instruction branches to a segment relative address encoded in the instruction.
 In addition, a signed offset encoded in the instruction that is added to form the target segment offset.
-The return address segment part is stored in segment register SR0 and the offset in a the general register.
-The **BVE** will use a general register containing a logical address to form the target.

-Segment relative and external branches may branch to pages with a different privilege level.
+The return address segment part is stored in SR0 and the offset in a the general register.
+The BVE will use a general register containing a logical address to form the target segment relative and external branches may branch to pages with a different privilege level.
 When branching to a higher privilege level, an privilege execution trap is raised.
 A branch to a page with a lower privilege level will automatically demote the privilege level.
 The **GATE** instruction will promote the privilege level to the page on which the GATE instruction resides.

 The conditional branch instructions combine a comparison operation with a local instruction address relative branch if the comparison or test condition is met.
 The **CBR** and **CBRU** instructions will compare two general registers for a condition encoded in the instruction.
 If the condition is met, an instruction address relative branch is performed.
 The target address is formed by adding an offset encoded in the instruction to the instruction address.
 Conditional branches are implemented with a static branch prediction scheme.
 Forward branches are predicted not taken, backward branches are predicted taken.
 The decision is predicted during the fetch and decode stage and if predicted correctly will result in no pipeline penalty.